DavidLemarier/tabs/README.md

 ## API

 Tabs can display icons next to file names.
-These icons are customizable by installing a package that provides an `atom.file-icons` service.
+These icons are customizable by installing a package that provides an `soldat.file-icons` service.

-The `atom.file-icons` service must provide the following methods:
+The `soldat.file-icons` service must provide the following methods:

 * `iconClassForPath(path)` - Returns a CSS class name to add to the tab view